 For example, if, like my business partner (who is also a designer), you have younger kids who don’t understand a big list of rules, a “free-play zone” is the way forward.
 Clearly marked as such, the kids can enter that zone to do whatever they want – through an adult is always close by.
 It’ll help balance perfectly when you need to work undisturbed but keep one eye on the situation.

-What You Need To Create Your Zones
+Four Ways To Create Your Zones

 Keep Spaces Separate But Also United